-CCF staff are engaged in community outreach efforts across Namibia.
+CCF staff are engaged in community outreach efforts across Namibia as part of our Community Based Natural Resource Management (CBNRM) projects.
 CCF responds to calls about problem predators and gives assistance in preventing livestock predation.
 At every outreach call, helpful educational materials are provided to farmers and technical improvements are suggested to help mitigate livestock losses.
 CCF staff are continually finding new ways to help rural communities gain solutions that are mutually beneficial to both wildlife and domestic animals.

 To the communal farmers, the loss of even a single animal can be devastating.
 Cheetahs and other predators are commonly viewed as a threat to the livelihoods of the farming community.
 During the 1980’s, livestock and game farmers halved the cheetah population in Namibia.
 In response to the dramatic losses of cheetahs, one of the very first programs developed by CCF in 1990 were its human/wildlife conflict mitigation programs.
 Future Farmers of Africa served as the umbrella for CCF’s conservation outreach efforts within the farming community.